A lot or a little?

 Families can talk about violence in games.
 Is the impact of the violence in Ice Age: Scrat's Nutty Adventure affected by the lack of blood or gore?
 Does the fact that you're only kicking or throwing nuts at your opponents make the violence acceptable?

-No matter how many times he loses that acorn, Scrat never gives up, so why is it important to keep trying even when you fail?
-How do you know when the best thing to do is accept defeat and move on?
+No matter how many times he loses that acorn, Scrat never gives up.
+Why is it important to keep trying even when you fail?
+How do you know when it's best to accept defeat and move on?

 For kids who love adventure

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.